-- there is specific reference to literacy/communication and numeracy or early cognitive skill development, and other key aspects appropriate to the pupils' needs - the report does not make reference to any commercial schemes, for example, inspectors should refer to a 'symbolic communication system' rather than the particular scheme that is used in the school; similarly, specific commercial pupil performance analysis tools should not be named. - 150.
+- rather than the particular scheme that is used in the school; similarly, specific commercial pupil performance analysis tools should not be named. - 177.
 In the case of complex pupil referral units, it is important that the inspection report includes a specific evaluation of the relative strengths or weaknesses of provision on different sites or for separate groups of pupils.